 Tufts Medical Center is working with the nation’s most reputable temporary nurse staffing agency to bring experienced and skilled nurses to Boston to care for patients during the strike.
 The nurses were carefully selected from across the nation and have experience working at academic medical centers, providing complex care to patients.
 They have also been chosen specifically by needed specialty such as surgical, neonatal and ICU nurses.

-Tufts Medical Center and Floating Hospital for Children will operate as usual.
+Tufts Medical Center and Tufts Children's Hospital will operate as usual.
 Patients with physician appointments, scheduled surgeries, diagnostic tests or other procedures will keep their appointments unless they have been notified otherwise.
-The public can access the Medical Center and Floating Hospital for Children through the main entrance at 800 Washington Street or Emergency Department entrance at 830 Washington Street.
+The public can access the Medical Center and Tufts Children's Hospital through the main entrance at 800 Washington Street or Emergency Department entrance at 830 Washington Street.
 Public Safety officials and Ambassadors will be onsite to provide assistance and directions.

 “Tufts Medical Center is known for great clinical care and a welcoming atmosphere.
 This will not change,” said Saul Weingart, MD, Chief Medical Officer at Tufts Medical Center.
 “An outstanding team of doctors, nurses, social workers, clinical care technicians and others will be here to serve all our patients.”